Harshitk15/odin-recipes/README.md

 # odin-recipes
-# Creating this project using simple HTML on linux environment
+# Created this project using simple HTML on linux environment